yantisj/netgrph/README.md

 See the [Install Instructions](docs/INSTALL.md)

-## Tests
+## Support

-Import the test database and run the ./test/test_full.sh test suite
+I will be monitoring the #netgrph channel the [networktocode slack group](https://networktocode.herokuapp.com/) for now.
+Please try and contact me there for any serious support questions.

 ## Contributors
 * Jonathan Yantis ([yantisj](https://github.com/tcabanski))